A Survey on Multi-Task Learning: Applications

-In previous sections, many application-dependent MTL models have been proposed to solve different application problems.
-Even though those models are different from each other and application problems they solved are different, there are some characteristics in respective areas.
-For example, in computer vision, the image and video data usually lie in a high-dimensional space and hence to improve the learning efficiency, the feature selection approach is a good choice to identify low-dimensional representation.
-Moreover, deep models exhibit good performance in computer vision problems, making deep MTL models popular.
-In bioinformatics and health informatics, the interpretability of the learning model is more important in some sense.
-Therefore, the feature selection approach is widely used in this area as this approach can identify useful features.
-In speech and natural language processing, the data exhibit a sequential structure, which makes RNN-based deep models play a dominate role.
-The data in web applications is of large scale and hence this area favors simple shallow models or their ensembles based on boosting which can improve the performance further.
-In ubiquitous computing, since the nature of application problems is diverse, all the approaches can be applicable.
-In summary, in these application areas, the feature selection approach and the deep feature transformation approach are more popular since the former can reduce the data dimension and provide a better interpretability and the later can lead to good performance by learning powerful feature representations.
+MTL has many applications in various areas including computer vision, bioinformatics, health informatics, speech, NLP, web, and so on.
+In Table \ref{table-applications}, we categorize different MTL problems in each application area according to MTL approaches they used, where the classification of MTL approaches has been already introduced in Section \ref{sec:category}.
+In the last column of Table \ref{table-applications}, we list some problems in various application areas which are different from other columns.
+For application problems listed in Table \ref{table-applications}, application-dependent MTL models have been proposed to solve them.\footnote{For details of those models, refer to an arXiv version \cite{zy17b} of this paper.} Though these models are different from each other, there are some characteristics in respective areas.
+For example, in computer vision, deep MTL models, most of which belong to the feature transformation approach, exhibit good performance, making this approach popular in computer vision.
+In bioinformatics and health informatics, the interpretability of learning models is more important in some sense.
+Therefore, the feature selection and task relation learning approaches are widely used in this area as the former approach can identify useful features and the latter one can quantitatively show task relations.
+In speech and NLP, the data exhibit a sequential structure, which makes recurrent-neural-network-based deep MTL models in the feature transformation approach play an important role.
+As the data in web applications is of a large scale, this area favors simple models such as linear models or their ensembles based on boosting.
+Among all the MTL approaches, the feature transformation, feature selection and task relation learning approaches are among the most widely used MTL approaches in different application areas according to Table \ref{table-applications}.

+When encountering a new application problem which can be modeled as a MTL problem, we need to judge whether tasks in this problem are related in terms of either low-level features or high-level concepts.
+If so, by treating Table \ref{table-applications} as a look-up table. we can identify a problem in Table \ref{table-applications} similar to the new problem and then adapt the corresponding MTL model to solve the new problem.
+Otherwise, we can try popular MTL approaches in the respective area.